Charles Morse Stotz: Forts

 Early in his career, he was instrumental in the restoration of Old Economy Village in Ambridge, Pennsylvania.
 He guided the restoration of Fort Ligonier in Ligonier, Pennsylvania.
 His research on that project led him to be the definitive expert on 18th century forts in North America.
 In the late 1940s, he planned a restoration of Fort Pitt, but it was cost-prohibitive.
 He turned to the development of the Fort Pitt Museum at Point State Park.
 His exhaustive research into the design of 18th century forts took him to review architectural documents in London and Paris and to visit every fort from Nova Scotia to Florida.

 He and Alfred James Proctor co-authored the 1958 history of the French and Indian War in Western Pennsylvania, Drums in the Forest, which was the Historical Society of Western Pennsylvania's contribution to the celebration of Pittsburgh’s Bicentennial in 1958-59.

 In 1963, he left the firm he owned with his brother to start Stotz, McLaughlin, and Hess.
 He served as a consultant for the restoration of numerous Western Pennsylvania landmarks, including Compass Inn, Drake Well, Hanna's Town, Johnston Tavern, Neill Log House, Stone House, Washington's Mill, and Wilson's Birthplace.

 After 1969, he began working on the book Outposts of the War for Empire, published by the Historical Society of Western Pennsylvania in 1985.
 More than a mere history, it contained detailed architectural drawings of 18th century frontier forts.

+Death and legacy

 He retired in 1974.
 He died on March 5, 1985, at his home in Fort Myers, Florida.

 His work inspired many preservationists; his architectural drawings provided templates for other historically accurate restorations.

+Collections of Stotz's papers and photographs are housed at the Heinz History Center's Detre Library & Archives.
+The Charles M. Stotz Photographs collection includes 4,500 photographs, most taken by Stotz, from The Early Architecture of Western Pennsylvania, as well as restoration projects throughout Western Pennsylvania.
+The Charles M. Stotz Papers includes research, writings, and drawings primarily of Stotz's historic preservation work.